Debt isn't bad for new businesses, but too many entrepreneurs use it wrong.

-As a new entrepreneur, you may not yet realize how to manage debt correctly.
+As new entrepreneurs, you may not yet realize how to manage debt correctly.
 If you can avoid these five common debt traps that I’ve seen among many new entrepreneurs — and even I — have come close to falling into, you may be able to use debt to finance your business and keep your head above water…

 1. Credit card rewards